nuernber/Theia/docs/source/ransac.rst

 If you want to create a new RANSAC method that involves changing the way estimation happens, your class can override the :func:`Estimate` method.
-For our implementation, :class:`Recon` and :class:`Arrsac` both do this.
+For our implementation, :class:`Arrsac` does this.
 See the code for those classes for a good example on how you should override the :func:`Estimate` method.